Breaking the Reversal Curse in Autoregressive Language Models via Identity Bridge: Experiments

-In the identity bridge data for $b$, instead of using a prompt like ``The name of Bob is?'', we rewrite it by decomposing the identity relation ``The name of'' to be the composition of the forward and the reversal relation, \emph{i.e.}, ``The husband of $b$'s wife''.
+In the identity bridge data for $a$, instead of using a prompt like ``The name of Alice is?'', we rewrite it by decomposing the identity relation ``The name of'' to be the composition of the forward and the reversal relation, \emph{i.e.}, ``The wife of $a$'s husband''.
 This rewriting trick transforms the reversal task into its OCR form (See~\cref{prop:relation_OCR}).
-In this equivalent OCR task, the training subject ``Alice'' has two relations, ``name'' and ``husband''.
-The test subject is ``Bob's wife'', which has seen one of the relation ``husband'' in the training set, and the task is to generalize to the other relation ``name''.
+In this equivalent OCR task, the training subject ``Alice's husband'' (\emph{i.e.}, $a+r_+$) has two relations, ``name'' and ``wife''.
+The test subject is ``Bob'', which has seen one of the relation ``name'' in the training set, and the task is to generalize to the other relation ``wife''.

-Lastly, we add another data type $[a,r_{+},r_\text{id}|b]$ in the training set, which is semantically equivalent to the forward relation data $[a,r_{+}|b]$.
-However, in training, it serves as an important regularization, preventing the model from learning a shortcut (see~\cref{sec:exp_ablation_dataset}).